Parsa-Sedigh/leetcode-oversimplified/110-balanced-binary-tree/solution.md

 In other words, since we're running a recursive dfs on every single subtree(each time we ask the question: is this subtree balanced, it will be O(n)), it will be `O(n^2)` .

+#### Time and space

+We have two sets of recursive calls here,

+while `isBalanced` calls height on the left and right subtrees before recursing, the height calls complete and their stack space is released before the recursive isBalanced calls are made.
+Thus, the maximum stack depth is determined by the deeper of the two recursive processes, which is still `h`.

 ### better approach
 Can we do better than that?
 Is there any repeated work?